Will You Please Be Quiet, Please?: "The Student's Wife"

+A woman wakes in the night overwhelmed by anxiety and loneliness.
+She tries to connect with her sleeping husband but is confronted by the bleakness of her own thoughts.

-“Put Yourself in my Shoes”
+"Put Yourself in my Shoes"

 Coming back from an office party, a couple are interrogated and insulted in a strange meeting with their landlord and his wife.

-“Jerry and Molly and Sam”
+"Jerry and Molly and Sam"

 A man is driven crazy by the family dog and decides to get rid of it by dumping it on the edge of town.
 He soon changes his mind.

 "Why, Honey?"

 A mother writes a letter about her son.

-“The Ducks”
+"The Ducks"

 At work the foreman suddenly dies, so everyone is sent home.
 At home one man fails to use the opportunity to have sex with his wife.

-“How About This?”
+"How About This?"

-A couple comes to look at the woman's father’s deserted place in the country.
+A couple comes to look at the woman's father's deserted place in the country.
 Maybe they will move there.

-“Bicycles, Muscles, Cigarettes”
+"Bicycles, Muscles, Cigarettes"

 A man quits smoking.
 He calls round to the house of his son's friend, where a dispute is in progress over a missing bike.
-The man and the accused boy’s father have a fight.
+The man and the accused boy's father have a fight.